muhammad-tamim/interview-questions/README.md

 ##  3.36. what is scripting language and why sass is called a scripting language

-- interpreted language are interpreted pieces of code designed to run in the browser without compiling the entire program
+- scripting language are interpreted pieces of code designed to run in the browser without compiling the entire program

 Note: Interpreting: Is a process where the JS engine executes the bytecode step-by-step using an interpreter.

 - Sass adds programming-like features to CSS, such as Variables, Functions, Loops (@for, @each), Conditionals (@if, @else).
 These features let you write dynamic, reusable, and logical CSS, which is why Sass is considered a scripting language.

-## 3.37. what is preprocessor and why sass call css preprocessor
+## 3.37. what is preprocessor and why sass call preprocessor

 - A preprocessor is a tool that takes one type of code, processes it, and outputs another type.